maximoortelli/Booklist-Redux/README.md

 # 📖 Bookstore <a name="about-project"></a>

 **Bookstore** This project i will lay the foundations for my Bookstore website.
-I will create the user interface using React.
+I will create the user interface using React and Redux.
+In this step, i will implement Redux Toolkit inside of a React application.
+I will:

+- Setup a Redux store.
+- Create a slice to save your state and reducers.

 #### Learning objectives